 NVIDIA GeForce GTX 550 Ti / Radeon HD 6790

-As so far the campaign is fun to play, it is not particularly hard, though still provide somewhat of a challenge, the story as well is also on the good side, besides from the narrator it's OK to follow along.
+The campaign is fun to play.
+It is not particularly hard, but it still provides somewhat of a challenge.
+The story as well is also on the good side, and aside from the narrator, it's OK to follow along.

-As of difficulty it all depends on you as the player and what you will do first, even on easy setting there comes time in the game where something suddenly happens that you did not prepare for, this can be defeating the mother dragon, that turned out fairly easy just to be greeted by another vengeful dragon much stronger wiping out nearly all military forces.
+As of difficulty, it all depends on you as the player and what you will do first, even on easy setting, there comes a time in the game where something suddenly happens that you did not prepare for.
+This can be defeating the mother dragon, that turned out to be fairly easy, just to be greeted by another vengeful dragon much stronger that wipes out nearly all military forces.

-Overall the difficulty is just right and these events of prepared or not is what makes the campaign so much more fun, each level can take you hours to complete, where some can be done rather fast, the further you progress into the campaign the longer it seems to take as the game tries to surprise you with extra missions and quests to do before the level ends.
+Overall, the difficulty is just right and these events, prepared or not, are what makes the campaign so much more fun.
+Each level can take you hours to complete, where some can be done rather fast—the further you progress into the campaign the longer it seems to take as the game tries to surprise you with extra missions and quests to do before the level ends.

 As for multiplayer, I do not think we have to cover that as its the same as any other strategy game with the same gameplay as mentioned in the article.
-Build your base, upgrade walls, collect resources and overwhelm your friend with a mighty army and that is pretty much it for multiplayer.
+Build your base, upgrade walls, collect resources and overwhelm your friend with a mighty army.
+That is pretty much it for multiplayer.

-This is the last mode this game features, its pretty much straight forward, you need to survive as long as possible, with undead soldiers attacking you in waves, this mode is much more challenging, with only a short time giving you must prepare for the first wave after that you will definitely need to train more units, research and repair your walls, the time in between waves is simply too short.
+This is the last mode this game features.
+It's pretty straight forward—you need to survive as long as possible, with undead soldiers attacking you in waves.
+This mode is much more challenging, with only a short time giving you must prepare for the first wave after that you will definitely need to train more units, research and repair your walls.
+The time in between waves is simply too short.

 You do not really have time to save up on resources for good research or good units, you will be lucky if your walls even last past the first wave, especially with those giant trolls bashing through your gates.

-None the less this mode provides challenging gameplay as you survive wave after wave and challenging are exactly what some of us are looking for.
+Nonetheless, this mode provides challenging gameplay as you survive wave after wave.
+It is the challenge that some of us are looking for.

 Leave your rating of this game

-- On the very lowest settings, the game looks rubbish still very playable though I recommend playing on medium settings.
+- On the very lowest settings, the game looks rubbish.
+It's still very playable, though I recommend playing on medium settings.

 - Some animations can be choppy, for instance with the dragon

-- With a common bug here and there like the game not returning to the menu after you lose a battle, it doesn't always happen but it does from time to time, you will need to exit entirely and then re-enter the game
+- There is a common bug here or there.
+Like when the game not returning to the menu after you lose a battle.
+It doesn't always happen but it does from time to time, you will need to exit entirely and then re-enter the game

 - Loading time can take a while

-- Sound, setting it up feels pointless either too soft or too loud and when you think you have the right setting the music is too soft or the voice is too loud, the best way is to turn down the volume from your operating system.
+- Setting up the sound feels pointless.
+It's either too soft or too loud, and when you think you have the right setting, the music is too soft or the voice is too loud.
+The best way is to turn down the volume from your operating system.

 Besides from all the above flaws the game is very enjoyable, despite it not looking so good on low-medium settings, however, if you can play it on max setting then it doesn't look too bad.